ameerahrazali/global-youtube-statistics/README.md

 ## Key Insights

 - **Entertainment and Music** are the leading content categories by subscriber and view counts
-- **Upload volume alone does not predict higher subscriber numbers**—content type and audience targeting matter more
+- **Upload volume alone does not predict higher subscriber numbers**.
+Instead, content type and audience targeting matter more
 - **Countries like the United States and India dominate** in number of top channels, while others such as **South Korea show high engagement per channel**
 - There is **statistically significant evidence of subscriber count differences** across content categories